-The steps below assume that the sensors have been prepared in accordance with section 5.1, Sensor Assembly, earlier in this manual.
+The steps below assume that the sensor has been prepared in accordance with section 5.1, Sensor Assembly, earlier in this manual.
 It also assumes that the system has been running for 4 hours prior to attempting to zero the unit.
-The zero procedure requires that the zero for both sensors be set as outlined below.
+Note that this stabilization time is needed only for new sensors.
+If a sensor is serviced with a new membrane and electrolyte, 1 hour stabilization is normally enough.

-1. Locate the 3-way valve at the top of the inlet filter assembly and connect the piece of silicon tubing supplied with the unit to the open fitting.
-The OFF position of the valve handle will be pointing toward this fitting.

-- 2. Place the other end of the tubing into a gallon bottle of spring water or distilled water.
+- 1. Locate the 3-way valve at the top of the inlet filter assembly and connect the piece of silicon tubing supplied with the unit to the open fitting.
+The OFF position of the valve handle will be pointing toward this fitting. - 2.
+Place the other end of the tubing into a gallon bottle of spring water or distilled water.
 Spring water is preferred as it provides some buffering capacity so that the treated sample will more closely approximate normal sample water.
 Turn the 3-way valve so that the OFF indicator is pointing down toward the filter block.
 The sample pump will draw sample from this container into the chemistry system.
 Allow the unit to run for 30 minutes.
 The sample pump draws about 13 cc per minute of sample so you will need at least 400 cc of ammonia free water to complete the zero procedure. - 3.
 Scroll to the CAL menu section using the MENU key and press ENTER or the UP arrow key.
-Cal TNH3 will then be displayed. - Press the ENTER key.
+Cal NH3 will then be displayed. - 4.
+Press the ENTER key.
 The screen will display a flashing 1-Ref for span calibration or a 2-Zer for zero calibration.
 Using the UP arrow key, set for a 2-Zer zero calibration and press ENTER. - 5.
 The system now begins acquiring data for the sensor zero calibration value.
-As data is gathered, the units for sensor current in nanoamps (nA) and temperature may flash.
-Flashing units indicate that this parameter is unstable.
+As data is gathered, the units for sensor current in nanoamps (nA) and Flashing units indicate that this parameter is temperature may flash. unstable.
 The calibration data point acquisition will stop only when the data remains stable for a pre-determined amount of time.
 This can be overridden by pressing ENTER.
 If the data remains unstable for 10 minutes, the calibration will fail and the message CalUnstable will be displayed. - 6.
 If accepted, the screen will display the message PASS with the new sensor zero reading (offset), then it will return to the main measurement display.
 If the calibration fails, a message indicating the cause of the failure will be displayed and the FAIL icon will be turned on.
-The acceptable range for sensor offset is -25nA to +25 nA.
-Should a FAIL occur, itmay be necessary to rebuild the sensor as described in section 5.4, Sensor Assembly.
-Should the offset value remain high and result in calibration failures, review the Service section of this manual, then contact the ATI service department for further assistance. - 7.
-The zero point of the monochloramine sensor must also be set at this time.
-After completing step 6, return to the CAL menu and press the UP key until the bottom line on the display indicates Cal NH2CI. - 8.
-Press the ENTER key.
-The screen will display a flashing 1-Ref for span calibration or a 2-Zer for zero calibration.
-Using the UP arrow key, set for a 2-Zer zero calibration and press ENTER.
+The range of acceptable value for sensor offset is -25nA to +25 nA.
+Should a FAIL occur, carefully inspect the sensor for a tear in the membrane.
+It will probably be necessary to rebuild the sensor as described in section 5.4.
+Sensor Assembly.
+Should the offset value remain high and result in calibration failures, review the Service section of this manual, and then contact the service dept. at ATI for further assistance. - 7.
+Turn the 3-way valve back to the normal operating position.